Common Questions About Ozone Machines & Odor Elimination

 The primary maintenance involves the ceramic plates, which need to be cleaned about every three months or so, depending on the environment and the amount of use.
 They are easily removable from the back of the OdorFree like a CD.
 So there is no need to disassemble the generator for cleaning, as with other manufacturers.
 Simply wash the plates with soap or a spray cleaner, then rinse and dry completely.
 Typically, the plates last 2 to 3 years depending on the environment and use.
 An optional filter is also included that helps keep the plates clean for a longer period of time.
 Replaceable plates and filters are available.

-How Is Ozone Purification Different from Air Filtration?
+How Is Ozone Treatment Different from Air Filtration?

-Most deodorizers use a chemical formulation to counteract odors combined with fragrances to help cover them up.
-The chemicals and fragrances used in deodorization will normally leave some residue in the air and on surfaces.
-Some people find these fumes unpleasant, while those who are highly sensitive to chemicals may have a reaction.
+Most deodorizers use a fragrance formulation to counteract odors combined with fragrances to help cover them up.
+The fragrances used in deodorization will normally leave some residue in the air and on surfaces.
+Some people find these fumes unpleasant, while those who are highly sensitive may have a reaction.
 Ozone, on the other hand, is designed to oxidize odors at their source.
-It usually dissipates less than an hour, leaving the air smelling fresh and clean, with no residue.
+It usually dissipates less than an hour, leaving the air smelling fresh, with no residue.
 In fact, it will even eliminate the heavy smell that can linger from a deodorizer.

 How is Ozone Created in Polluted Cities?

-Since life began, nature has created ozone on earth as a result of sunlight striking gases being emitted from decaying matter, keeping the planet fresh and clean.
-This is nature's response to pollution in the air.
+Since life began, ozone has been produced on earth as a result of sunlight striking gases being emitted from decaying matter, keeping the planet fresh.
+This is a response to pollution in the air.
 When automobiles and industry pollute the air in our cities, UV light from the sun strikes these emissions, creating ozone as one of the byproducts.
-Burning fossil fuel also creates very fine particulate as well as numerous chemical compounds, but ozone is easy to measure and used as an overall indicator of pollution.
+Burning fossil fuel also creates very fine particulate as well as numerous compounds, but ozone is easy to measure and used as an overall indicator of pollution.
 Cleaner burning fuels, more efficient engines and exhaust reduction devices have begun to slowly improve air quality in many US cities.